-Pushing against boundaries is a normal part of growing up.
-Giving your teenager limits helps them learn to take responsibility for their actions.
+Pushing against boundaries is part of growing up.
+You can give your teenager limits to help them learn to take responsibility for their actions.

 Good rules are those that benefit everyone, or that help your child stay safe and learn useful skills.
 For example:

 The rules should apply to everyone, but you can tailor the consequences by age if you need to.
-For instance, swap household chores for no screen time for younger children.
 Consequences can include things like:

 Letting your children pick the consequences makes sticking to the rules more meaningful.

 We take your safety and privacy seriously

 You don’t have to share your details with us – there are lots of reasons why you might want to remain anonymous, which we will respect.
 All calls are confidential, and we will always seek your agreement before we share any of your details with other organisations.
 The only time we will share information without your consent is if we think there is a life-threatening situation, or if you or someone else might be at risk of significant harm.
 On these occasions we may need to contact the Police, Ambulance Service or Children’s Social Care.

 We keep transcripts of all our chats for two years, and share anonymised data with the commissioners of this service.
 By using Parent Talk, you understand and give your explict consent to this.